Ultraviolet (UV) radiation is a type of energy produced by the sun and some artificial sources, such as solariums.

 UV radiation isn’t like the sun’s light or heat, which we can see and feel.
 Your senses cannot detect UV radiation, so you won’t notice the damage until it has been done.

 The UV Index

-There is a huge variation in UV levels across Australia and UV levels can vary across the day.
-The UV level is affected by a number of factors including the time of day, time of year, cloud cover, altitude, proximity to the equator, scattering and reflection.
+The UV level is affected by a number of factors including the time of day, time of year, cloud cover, altitude, how close you are to the equator, scattering and reflection.

 Sun protection times